Female Hockey :: Central Registry

 For example, if your child played with the New Waterford MHA during the 2014-15 season, you will sign her up with the FEMALE CAPE BRETON ZONE.
 If she played hockey with the South Shore MHA during the 2014-15 season, you will sign her up with the FEMALE WESTERN ZONE.

 When players have signed up with their respective Female Hockey Zone, they will be placed on teams by our Female Hockey Committees (or, if you are in Metro West, you will be placed on a team by your Female Hockey Association).
 Our committees will create teams and place players on those teams based on the location of players and their desired level of players.
 When a team has been formed, it will then be assigned back to a Minor Hockey Association in the Female Hockey Zone (or Female Hockey Association for players in Metro West).
 Players will pay their registration to their assigned Minor Hockey Association (while players in Metro West will pay their Female Hockey Association).

-If you have any questions about the registration process, please contact Beth Reid (breid@hockeynovascotia) at the Hockey Nova Scotia at 902.454.9400.
-If you have any questions about the new changes, please contact your Regional Director or Conference Coordinator on Hockey Nova Scotia's Female Council.
+If you have any questions about the registration process, please contact Sarath Holman (email@example.com) at the Hockey Nova Scotia at 902.454.9400 or your local Regional Director or Conference Coordinator on Hockey Nova Scotia's Female Council.